Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/overview.rst

 This is what the computer does with a 2D image in wrapping it around a 3D object.

-During the UV unwrapping process, you tell Blender exactly how to map the faces of your object (in this case, a box) to a flat image in the UV/Image Editor window.
+During the UV unwrapping process, you tell Blender exactly how to map the faces of your object (in this case, a box) to a flat image in the UV/Image Editor.
 You have complete freedom in how to do this.
-(Continuing our previous example, imagine that, having initially laid the box flat on the tabletop, you now cut it into smaller pieces, somehow stretch and/or shrink those pieces, and then arrange them in some way upon a photograph that's also lying on that tabletop ...)
+(Continuing our previous example, imagine that, having initially laid the box flat on the tabletop, you now cut it into smaller pieces, somehow stretch and/or shrink those pieces, and then arrange them in some way upon a photograph that is also lying on that tabletop).

 Cartography Example